jahid-buet/2D-fortran-code-of-wave-generation-by-SPH-method/README.md

 - var.f90: This module is used to define initial density and compute constant mass of all particles in domain.

 - vector.f90:This module contains different derived data types which is used by part.f90 module.

+## Output files

+- before time integration start initial files named coordinate_ini.txt  is created which contains  initial position of all particles in domain.

+- After finished running  the simulation another  text file named coordinate_final.txt is created which contains the final position of all particles.

+- The initial and final text files are created within same folder as "wave_generation_2d.exe executable file.